Discussion Papers 935, 30 S.

 Published in: Labour Economics 18 (2011) Iss.
 4, 498-512

-We develop a structural model of female employment and fertility which accounts for intertemporal feedback effects between these two outcomes.
-To identify the effect of financial incentives on employment and fertility we exploit variation in the tax and transfer system, which differs by employment state and number of children.
-Specifically, we simulate in detail the effects of the tax and transfer system, including child care costs.
-The model provides estimates of the structural preferences of women that can be used to study the effect of various policy reforms.
-Results show that increasing child care subsidies, conditional on employment, increases the labor supply of all women as well as the fertility rates of the childless and highly educated women.
+In this paper we develop a structural model of female employment and fertility which accounts for intertemporal feedback effects between the two outcomes.
+We identify the effect of financial incentives on the employment and fertility decision by exploiting variation in the tax and transfer system which differs by employment state and number of children.
+To this end we simulate in detail the effects of the tax and transfer system including child care costs.
+The model provides estimates of structural preferences of women which can be used to study the effect of various policy reforms.
+In particular, we show that increasing child care subsidies conditional on employment increases labor supply of all women as well as fertility of the childless and highly educated women.